coderolls/coderolls-blog/_posts/collections/arraylist/2021-12-04-iterating-the-arraylist-in-java.md

 import java.util.List;

 /**
- * A java program to iterate through an arraylist
+ * A Java program to iterate through an ArrayList
  * using forEach method and lambda expression.
  *
- * @author Gaurav Kukade at coderolls.com
+ * @author coderolls.com
  *
  */
 public class ArrayListIterateExample4 {